-- Respecting the rights and privileges of members of the academic community. - Safeguarding and protecting the campus property. - Refraining from any conduct that would interfere with campus functioning or endangers the health, welfare or safety of other persons. - Complying with the rules, regulations, procedures, dress code and policies of the campus. - Abstaining from any conduct that might malign the image of the Campus in the eyes of the stakeholders and public in general. - Maintaining discipline and decorum in the off campus accommodation.
+- Practicing high standards of academic and professional honesty and integrity. - Respecting the rights and privileges of other students. - Respecting the rights and privileges of members of the academic community. - Safeguarding and protecting the campus property. - Refraining from any conduct that would interfere with campus functioning or endangers the health, welfare or safety of other persons. - Complying with the rules, regulations, procedures, dress code and policies of the campus. - Abstaining from any conduct that might malign the image of the Campus in the eyes of the stakeholders and public in general. - Maintaining discipline and decorum in the off-campus accommodation.